 Taking into account environmental considerations is an essential requirement for the design of any new product.
-One major element of EADS' Research and Technology efforts is therefore to investigate, test, validate and optimise the most advanced technologies, design features, configurations and architectures.
+One major element of the Company's Research and Technology efforts is therefore to investigate, test, validate and optimise the most advanced technologies, design features, configurations and architectures.

 This is intended to lead to aircraft that generate fewer emissions and less noise, while carrying a maximum payload over the mission range.

-In addition to optimising propulsion systems and overall aerodynamic efficiency, the continuous and progressive introduction of advanced materials and new manufacturing processes also reduces the weight of an aircraft, and therefore its fuel consumption and corresponding engine emissions.
+In addition to optimising propulsion systems and overall aerodynamic efficiency, the continuous and progressive introduction of advanced materials and new manufacturing processes also reduces the weight of an aircraft, and therefore its fuel consumption and corresponding $CO_2$ emissions.

 For example, the A350 XWB has been designed to be eco-efficient from gate to gate, which means lower levels of noise and emissions and greater fuel efficiency at every stage of the journey.
-Environmentally-friendly materials have been favoured throughout the design of the A350 XWB.
-Some typical examples are hydraulic fluid, and batteries.
+Advanced materials have been favoured throughout the design of the A350 XWB including fully recyclable titanium and advanced aluminium alloys.
 Each part of the aircraft has been optimised for increased eco-efficiency.